 Biosciences offers a window into life in all its forms, from molecules and cells to organisms and plants.
 The subject is at the forefront of many exciting advances in science, such as cloning and the treatment of diseases.

 Revealing the influences of biosciences in the modern world, our degrees provide opportunities to undertake extensive practical work in well-equipped laboratories and conduct fieldwork in a variety of habitats.

-The programmes cover topics as diverse as the production, processing, marketing and consumption of food, the evolution of biodiversity, the latest developments in genetic engineering, microbiology and biomedical science, and the impact of humans on the environment.
+The programmes cover topics as diverse as the structure and physiology of plants, the evolution of biodiversity, and the latest developments in genetic engineering, microbiology and biomedical science.

 The Biosciences building incorporates impressive, modern laboratories, offering exciting and highly relevant practical experience in some of the best equipped facilities in the country.